Exploring All That Australia and New Zealand Have to Offer

 - Safety: While Australia on the whole is a secure place to travel, you do have to be aware of things such as deadly snakes, spiders, crocodiles and even kangaroos — those things can kick.
 New Zealand has no dangerous animals of any kind, and no giant spiders.
 In that respect, you can worry a lot less about safety in New Zealand.

 - Indigenous populations: One of the differences that will strike you most is how both nations treat their indigenous people.
 Maori culture is far more prominent in New Zealand — Maori is an official language and many place and animal names are still called by their Maori names.
 Maori traditions and culture are proudly promoted in tourist destinations.
-Aboriginal culture is not as widely recognize in Australia.
+Aboriginal culture is not as widely recognized in Australia.

 - Size: Australia is so vast it is actually a continent.
 It is many times larger than New Zealand in both land mass and population (23 million Australians versus 4.5 million New Zealanders).